-Simply connect the first pin on the left to 3-5V power, the second pin to your data input pin and the right most pin to ground.
-Although it uses a single-wire to send data it is not Dallas One Wire compatible!
-If you want multiple sensors, each one must have its own data pin!
-We have written an Arduino library with example code
+Simply connect the first pin on the left to 3-5V power, the second pin to your data input pin, and the rightmost pin to ground.
+Although it uses a single wire to send data it is not Dallas One Wire compatible!
+If you want multiple sensors, each one must have its own data pin.

 Comes with a 4.7K - 10K resistor, which you will want to use as a pullup from the data pin to VCC.

 - 2.5mA max current use during conversion (while requesting data)

 - Good for 0-100% humidity readings with 2-5% accuracy

 - Good for -40 to 80°C temperature readings ±0.5°C accuracy

 - No more than 0.5 Hz sampling rate (once every 2 seconds)

 - Body size 27mm x 59mm x 13.5mm (1.05" x 2.32" x 0.53")